Bahrain - Data Protection Overview

 - ensuring that the data processor is applying adequate safeguards to data, and verifying that the data processor conducts processing in accordance with the data processing agreement entered into by the data controller and the data processor;

 - maintaining the confidentiality of personal data.
 Data controllers are prohibited at all times from disclosing any data without the consent of the data subject or pursuant to an order of the court or the Public Prosecutor;

 - complying with the provisions of the Law in connection with data processing;

-- disclosing their identity to the data subjects, as well as the intended purpose of processing of the data subject's data.
+- disclosing their identity to the data subjects, as well as the intended purpose of processing the data subject's data.
 In particular, the data controller must inform the data subject if their data is intended to be used for direct marketing purposes, while the data subjects shall have the right to object, and update the data subject with the status of any data processing application; and

 - receiving applications from the data subject to correct, block, erase, or withdraw their processed data.